 Thanks for visiting this direction page on the Runner Core category at GitLab.
 This page belongs to the Runner Group within the Verify Stage and is maintained by Darren Eastman.

 GitLab Runner - the near-ubiquitous build agent that executes CI jobs on a target compute platform is a critical foundational pillar of GitLab's one DevSecOps platform vision.
-The fundamental problems customers must solve in this product category include installing, configuring, and scaling CI/CD build agents (runners) on public or private cloud infrastructure and securely executing CI/CD jobs on heterogeneous computing environments.
+The fundamental problems customers must solve in this product category include installing, configuring, and scaling CI/CD build agents (runners) on public or private cloud infrastructure and securely executing CI/CD jobs on heterogeneous computing architectures, x86-64, ARM, and s390x.

-For customers at the monthly scale of millions of CI/CD jobs, the primary autoscaling options for CI builds in ephemeral, isolated environments are Kubernetes and autoscaling on public cloud or on-premise hosted virtual machine environments.
-Therefore, critical needs for this customer segment include consistently fast start times for builds, fast build times as measured by total wall clock time, and minimal operational complexity for ongoing operations.
+For customers that run millions of CI/CD jobs monthly, the primary GitLab Runner autoscaling options for CI/CD builds in ephemeral, isolated environments are Kubernetes and public cloud or on-premise virtual machine environments.
+Therefore, critical needs for this customer segment include consistently fast start times for builds, fast build times as measured by total wall clock time, low CI build failure rates due to runner or runner host infrastructure issues, and minimal operational overhead.
+Other customers require seamless support for multi-platform and architecture builds, while others need the flexibility to install a build agent according to their organization's security and compliance policies

-In the next three months (August to October) we plan to deliver these critical features:
+In the next three months (December to January) we plan to deliver these features or capabilities:

 We are not actively working on the following features:

-Runner Priority - This is a viral feature proposal in the Runner core product backlog.
-The problem is routing CI jobs to an available or less busy Runner.
-One use case that has come up recently in multiple customer conversations is being able to only burst into public cloud-hosted runners (cloud bursting), when the capacity of on-premise hosted runner infrastructure is at capacity.
-Using the public cloud for burst-only workloads is critical as it enables customers to keep their cloud spend for runner infrastructure to a minimum.
-We had decided not to work on a solution to this problem due to the complexity of architectural changes that may be required to the GitLab CI job queueing mechanism.
+Runner Priority - The problem to solve for this viral feature is routing CI jobs to an available or less busy Runner.
+One use case that has come up in multiple customer conversations is routing CI/CD jobs to public cloud-hosted runners (cloud bursting) when the capacity of on-premise hosted runner infrastructure is at capacity.
+Using the public cloud for burst-only workloads is critical as it enables customers to keep their cloud costs for runner infrastructure to a minimum.
+For FY25, we decided not to prioritize work on a solution to this problem due to the complexity of architectural changes needed for the GitLab CI job queueing mechanism.
 However, recent customer interviews have highlighted how critical this problem is and the urgency of a solution for their expanded use of GitLab CI.
-Therefore the next step is a small iteration, the goal of which is to develop a proof-of-concept solution.
+Therefore, the next step is a small iteration, which aims to develop a proof-of-concept solution

 BIC (Best In Class) is an indicator of forecasted near-term market performance based on a combination of factors, including analyst views, market news, and feedback from the sales and product teams.
 It is critical that we understand where GitLab appears in the BIC landscape.